pleasenophp/mindi/README.md

 ## Overview

-MinDI is a context-oriented IoC/DI framework, that was initially started as a project to extend the [MinIOC](https://bitbucket.org/Baalrukh/minioc/wiki/Home) framework with some syntax sugar, but then quickly turned into its own project, with quite different features and ideology.
+MinDI is a context-oriented IoC/DI framework, that was initially started in 2015 as a project to extend the [MinIOC](https://bitbucket.org/Baalrukh/minioc/wiki/Home) framework with some syntax sugar, but then quickly turned into its own project, with quite different features and ideology.

 ## Key features: